awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    kubectl get deployments -l k8s-app=kube-dns -n kube-system
    ```

    The following is the output\.
-This cluster is using `coredns` for DNS resolution, but your cluster can return `kube-dns` instead\.
+This cluster is using `coredns` for DNS resolution, but your cluster can return `kube-dns` instead\):

    ```
    NAME      DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE